Alpbachtal: Tourism

 The main source of income both in summer and in winter is tourism.
 There is a large ski area in the Alpbachtal on the south side of the Wiedersberger Horn with 2 gondola cableways and 15 ski lifts.
 A smaller ski area with one gondola cableway and 4 ski lifts is located at the entrance of the village of Reith im Alpbachtal.
 The other skiing areas are only served from the other valleys.
-In summer the valley is a hiking area.
-There are several alpine meadows (alms).
+In summer the valley, which has several alpine meadows (alms), is a hiking area.

 Forum

 The annual European Forum Alpbach, attended by politicians and academics and others from around the world, takes place in Alpbach.

 Municipalities

 The valley has 2 municipalities: Reith im Alpbachtal and Alpbach.
 The head of the valley is the village of Inneralpbach.